microsoft/onnxruntime/docs/execution_providers/DirectML-ExecutionProvider.md

 ### `OrtSessionOptionsAppendExecutionProviderEx_DML` function

 Creates a DirectML Execution Provider using the given DirectML device, and which executes work on the supplied D3D12 command queue.
 The DirectML device and D3D12 command queue must have the same parent [ID3D12Device](https://docs.microsoft.com/windows/win32/api/d3d12/nn-d3d12-id3d12device), or an error will be returned.
 The D3D12 command queue must be of type `DIRECT` or `COMPUTE` (see [D3D12_COMMAND_LIST_TYPE](https://docs.microsoft.com/windows/win32/api/d3d12/ne-d3d12-d3d12_command_list_type)).
-If this function succeeds, the inference session once created will maintain a strong reference on both the `dml_device` and the `command_queue` objects.
+If this function succeeds, the inference session once created will maintain a strong reference on both the `dml_device` and `command_queue` objects.

      OrtStatus* OrtSessionOptionsAppendExecutionProviderEx_DML(
         _In_ OrtSessionOptions* options,